Methodist Church of Great Britain: Early growth

 The independent Methodist movement did not appeal to England's landed gentry; they favoured the developing evangelical movement inside the Church of England.
 However, Methodism became popular among ambitious middle class families.
 For example, the Osborn family of Sheffield, whose steel company emerged in the mid-19th century in Sheffield's period of rapid industrialisation.
 Historian Clyde Binfield says their fervent Methodist faith strengthened their commitment to economic independence, spiritual certainty and civic responsibility.

-Methodism was especially popular among skilled workers and much less prevalent among labourers.
-Historians such as Élie Halévy, Eric J. Hobsbawm, E. P. Thompson, and Alan Gilbert have explored the role of Methodism in the early decades of the making of the British working class (1760–1820).
+In the early 19th century Methodists were relatively united in their determination to resist state interference in the form of the Sidmouth Bill against itinerant preaching; but "they found it more difficult to absorb the class tensions of early industrial England".
+Some Methodists engaged with radical causes; others rose to leadership in mining and agricultural trade unions.
+Methodists took a stance in political and moral debates, including support for abolitionism.
+However, most adopted a stance of political quietism, avoiding involvement and heeding their leaders' injunctions to steer clear of political reformers.
+Early Methodism was especially popular among skilled workers and much less prevalent among labourers.
+Historians such as Élie Halévy, Eric J. Hobsbawm, E. P. Thompson, and Alan D. Gilbert have explored the role of Methodism in the early decades of the making of the British working class (1760–1820).
 On the one hand it provided a model of how to efficiently organise large numbers of people and sustain their connection over a long period of time, and on the other it diverted and discouraged political radicalism.
 In explaining why Britain did not undergo a social revolution in the period 1790–1832, a time that appeared ripe for violent social upheaval, Halévy argued that Methodism forestalled revolution among the working class by redirecting its energies toward spiritual affairs rather than workplace concerns.
 Thompson argues that overall it had a politically regressive effect.